 The Supreme Court case of United States v.
 Windsor struck down a core component of the Defense of Marriage Act (DOMA) and established that same-sex spouses are now entitled to the same federal rights as any other spouses.
-Windsor doesn’t do a whole lot to alter the criminal law landscape, but it does present an opportunity to discuss spousal privileges for same-sex couples in criminal trials.
+Windsor doesn’t do a whole lot to alter the criminal law landscape, but it's relevant to a couple rules of evidence that affect married couples in criminal trials.

 Privileges Against Disclosure

 Privileges refer to rules of evidence that generally protect certain kinds of information from disclosure.
 They apply to private communications made in the course of certain relationships.
 Privilege holders can refuse to testify, or prevent someone else from testifying, without being held in contempt of court.
 Privileges reflect the legislature’s determination that the privacy of certain relationships is more important even than revealing the complete truth at trial.
 There are two privileges between spouses, designed to preserve the marital relationship and to foster open and honest communications between members of a married couple.